The college has a selective admissions process whereby each

 requirement must be met before the student enters the CIA.

-The steps to apply for admission to the BPS degree program
+The steps to apply for admission to the bachelor's degree program

 in Singapore are as follows:

-Admissions will be open for two months, February–March.
+Admissions will be open for three months, January–March.
 During this time,

 prospective students will apply and their applications will be reviewed.
 If the